 make an informed decision.

-The cost of piano disposal services can vary based on its size and the layouts of your property.
-Sometimes removal teams have to dismantle the instrument to get it out of your home, which takes time and effort.
+The cost of piano disposal services can vary based on the size and the layouts of your property.
+Sometimes piano removal teams have to dismantle the instrument to get it out of your home, which takes time and effort.
 Most removal services cost around $150 to $300 on average, though clients can expect to pay more for grand pianos.

 You should look for ‘piano removal services near me' and request a quote to get a more accurate idea about the price.
 Compare quotes from different junk removal companies to find a service provider that offers the best rates.
 Check for hidden costs or exemptions before making a choice.